 The Outer Banks is a collection of barrier islands stretching 130 miles along the North Carolina coast.
 Surrounded by clear water, the islands offer sheltered beaches, outdoor pursuits and upscale beach communities like Nags Head, Kill Devil Hills and Kitty Hawk, where you'll spend two nights.

-Day 12: Cary, North Carolina
+Day 12: Raleigh, North Carolina

 Days 13-14: Departure